toniher/terraform-aws-computation/README.md

 }
 ```

+## TODO

+* Change S3 permissions to only the ones defined
+* Allow read-only S3 input buckets blocks

 ## References

 * [AWS Batch Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/batch/) - Parts of this module are based on this and it provides further customization for the Batch instance